dani7959/es-theme-replica/README.md

 Replica ES Theme by dani7959

-A pixel perfect theme designed from scratch for handheld devices.
+A pixel perfect theme for handheld devices using ArkOS / EmulationStation FCAMOD.
+This theme is not based on anything else.
+It is my own blank-sheet design.

 Features:
-- no-nonsense design;
+- function over form design;
-- consistent fonts and colors throughout the UI;
+- consistent fonts and colors;
 - no overlapping or misaligned elements;
 - good legibility at all brightness levels;
 - sharp, all vector graphics;